-- (a) Design recreation and parks programs and opportunities to facilitate social inclusion. - (b) Promote respect, understanding, and appreciation of cultural diversity and the inclusion of the 2SLGBTQQIA+ community, BIPOC, people with disabilities, and other equity groups.
-(Revised - Bylaw No. 9855 - December 19, 2022) - (c) Increase opportunities and accessibility for older adults, increase age-friendly civic programs and services, and focus on integration of older adults into the community. - (d) In partnership with other organizations, use recreation, libraries, arts, culture, and other services to address social and recreational needs within newcomer communities.
+- (a) Design recreation and parks programs and opportunities to facilitate social inclusion. - (b) Promote respect, understanding, and appreciation of cultural diversity and the inclusion of all people who may be racialized, as well as communities most affected by social inequities in Saskatoon. - (c) Increase opportunities and accessibility for older adults, increase age-friendly civic programs and services, and focus on integration of older adults into the community. - (d) In partnership with other organizations, use recreation, libraries, arts, culture, and other services to address social and recreational needs within newcomer communities.

-D2.2 Accessibility - Physical, Financial, and Cultural
+2.2 Accessibility - Physical, Financial, and Cultural